Hasan Arsanjani

-Hassan Arsanjani (1922–1969) was an Iranian politician.
+Hassan Arsanjani (حسن ارسنجانی; 1922–1969) was an Iranian politician.
 A radical reformer, as the minister of agriculture in the cabinet of Ali Amini, he introduced the program of land reform in Iran.
-Later on, the shah Mohammad Reza Pahlavi forced him to resign and credited himself for introducing the land reform through his White Revolution.
-He was a law graduate who held several positions including publisher of the Darya newspaper, member of the Parliament during the Majlis's fifteenth assembly, political deputy of Qavam al-Saltana and agricultural minister in the cabinets of both `Ali Amini and Asadollah Alam.
-His death in suspicious circumstances was attributed to the fact that he had become immensely popular especially among peasants after the land reform, something that was not appreciated by SAVAK, the secret police of the Shah.
+Later on, the Shah, Mohammad Reza Pahlavi, forced him to resign and credited himself for introducing the land reform through his White Revolution.
+He was a law graduate who held several positions including publisher of the Darya newspaper, member of the Parliament during the Majlis's fifteenth assembly, political deputy of Ahmad Qavam and agricultural minister in the cabinets of both Ali Amini and Asadollah Alam.
+His death in suspicious circumstances was attributed to the fact that he had become immensely popular especially among peasants after the land reform, something that was not appreciated by the SAVAK, the Shah's secret police.

 In the early 1960s, fearing widespread revolution in Iran, the administration of U.S. President John F. Kennedy urged the reluctant shah to undertake socio-economic reforms.
 The US approved cabinet of Amini rose to the occasion and implemented an ambitious agrarian reform law which was the brainchild of the populist Arsanjani.
-As the minister of agriculture, he ordered a fresh topographic survey of government-owned lands, in order to parceling them out to landless peasants.
+As the minister of agriculture, he ordered a fresh topographic survey of government-owned lands, in order to parcel them out to landless peasants.
 At the time, Premier Amini warned land owners: "I do not expect slow action from you either."
 A long-ignored law restricting individual family holdings to 1,000 acres (4 km^{2}) of irrigated, and 2,000 acres (8 km^{2}) of nonirrigated land was dusted off and declared operative.
 Arsanjani's program permitted landlords to own only one village and its farm lands and buildings; their other holdings must have been sold to the government at specified prices for distribution to sharecropping farmers.
 Arsanjani declared: "First we will tackle those who own 150 villages and whose only talent is for drink and drugs and for beating and torturing peasants."

-Along with most of the other 450 wealthy families, the landlords of Fars fought the land distribution law by helping to foment street riots in Teheran, falsifying ownership records with the connivance of provincial officials, forging ballots in local elections.
+Along with most of the other 450 wealthy families, the landlords of Fars fought the land distribution law by helping to foment street riots in Tehran, falsifying ownership records with the connivance of provincial officials, forging ballots in local elections.
 The landlords won powerful allies by enlisting mullahs who were using their pulpits to frighten illiterate, landless peasants out of demanding their legal rights.
 They hired assassins to murder a young land-reform agent, and turned an angry nation against them.